Driving on a Suspended License in Rhode Island

 • driving a vehicle without the owner's consent.

 These are some—but not all—of the situations that can result in a license suspension or revocation.
-Lots of other violations and the like can leave you without a valid license to drive.
+Other violations can leave you without a valid license to drive.

 Reinstating Your License